stanvanrooy/instauto/README.md

 ## Usage ([documentation](https://instauto.readthedocs.io/))

+I think the easiest way, to learn a new library, is by looking at examples(available for the [api](https://github.com/stanvanrooy/instauto/tree/master/examples/api), [helpers](https://github.com/stanvanrooy/instauto/tree/master/examples/helpers) and [bot](https://github.com/stanvanrooy/instauto/tree/master/examples/bot) package).
+That's why `instauto` has a rich library of examples.
+Right here in the repo.
+There are examples available, for all 3 packages.
+There are also a couple of [articles up on the wiki](https://github.com/stanvanrooy/instauto/wiki/)

+If that's not your cup of tea, there's also documentation available [here](https://instauto.readthedocs.io/en/latest/).

 Instauto has 3 main api's that can be used: `instauto.api`, `instauto.bot` and `instauto.helpers`.

 Everything in `instauto`, is based around the 'core' `instauto.api` package.
 This package interacts directly with the private Instagram API and contains all functionality.
 This package is both the most flexible (you can update all requests sent and receive the full response back, for example), but also the most complex.
 You likely do not need to use this package.